 SB 3 only allows 65 growers to be licensed to supply medical cannabis to a state with 67 counties, this will stifle competition, create high prices and less choice.
-Therefore, SB 3 should be amended to allow for a free market system, with no limits on the number of growers or distributors.
+Therefore, SB 3 should be amended to allow doctors that can write for a free market system, with no limits on the number of growers or distributors.